Mobile · Multi-Platform · FinTech Experian · 2023–2024

 System

-Led a team of 4 to build the cross-platform style guide and iconography system — anchoring the rebrand with a consistent visual language across all surfaces.
+Led a team of 4 to build the cross-platform style guide and iconography system — anchoring the rebrand with consistent visual language across all surfaces.

 Native-first, thumb-friendly, friction-free.